nvidia-riva/python-clients/README.md

 ## Main API

-- `riva_api.ASRService` is a class for speech recognition,
+- `riva.client.ASRService` is a class for speech recognition,
-- `riva_api.TTSService` is a class for speech synthesis,
+- `riva.client.TTSService` is a class for speech synthesis,
-- `riva_api.NLPService` is a class for natural language processing.
+- `riva.client.NLPService` is a class for natural language processing.

 ## CLI interface